brooth/jeta-site/mysite/home/markdown/home.md

-`Jeta` - is an Open Source framework, built on the top of `javax.annotation.processing`, that brings metaprogramming into your Java project.
-It aims to reduce boilerplate and increase errors detection at compile-time.
+*Jeta* - is an Open Source framework, built on the top of `javax.annotation.processing`, that brings metaprogramming into *Java* project.
+It aims to reduce boilerplate code and increase errors detection at compile-time.

 Metaprogramming is achieved by code generating which makes programs fast and stable at runtime.
 The main goal is to ensure that if the metacode is compiled it will work correctly.
-On the other hand, `Jeta` was designed to provide rapid code.
+On the other hand, *Jeta* was designed to provide rapid code.

 So if you are dissatisfied with `Java Reflection`, welcome to aboard :)